-“Assaria Clavez, Chosen Immortal and Beloved of the Reaper, was condemned to a 250-year imprisonment for attempting to assassinate the current White-eye of the time, Tarnowak, to prevent the creation of the creature known commonly as the Weapon.”
+“Assaria Clavez, Chosen Immortal and Beloved of the Reaper, was condemned to a 250-year imprisonment for attempting to assassinate the current White-eye of the time, Tarnowak, to interrupt normal life cycles for all creatures.”
 One of the men behind the screens recited.

 “It’s not as bad as you make it sound.”
 She purred, evidently enjoying her new found freedom.
 Her voice made me feel as heavy as the mood the dark smoke had created.

 “What?
 I thought you were only trying to kill all supernaturals!”
 Anna suddenly exclaimed angrily beside me, making me jump.

 “As the Chosen Immortal, your duty is to respect the Reaper’s wishes Assaria Clavez.”
 The man who’d cut me said.

 “His wishes?”
 The witch asked incredulously, as if he shouldn’t have dared.
 “And please stop saying my name, it’s irritating me.”

 “If you do not do as he wishes, another sentence will need to be carried out, Assaria Clavez.”